Confession: I spend waaay too much time on Pinterest.

 Blog name – By adding this you will be able to direct pinners to your blog.

 Tagline – Here’s your opportunity to let the world know what your Pinterest board/blog is all about in 160 characters or less!
-Concentrate on adding relevant keywords here.
+This is another great place to add keywords to help others find your boards.

 You can add your location and Twitter and Google+ accounts if you like.